gongqilin/API/api_rate_limits/README.md

 ![logo](/images/XRateDailyLimitRemain.png "Remaining Daily Limit")

-By any means if we exceed the given limit we will receive the following error, with status - 429 Too Many Requests.
+By any means if we exceed the given limit we will receive the following error, with status - **429 Too Many Requests**.

 ```javascript